 3. Will the Social Security Administration make Ticket Payments directly to me?

 Call the SSA Ticket-to-Work program at (866) 968-7842 to verify that AATakeCharge has been an approved EN in good standing since 2007.

-11. How can I find more information about the Ticket to Work program?
+6. How can I find more information about the Ticket to Work program?

+The goal of the Ticket to Work Program (TTW) is to assist people in reducing their reliance on Social Security disability benefits.
+TTW promotes increased self-sufficiency and greater independence, for people receiving Social Security disability benefits, through work.
 For an overview of the entire Ticket to Work program please visit www.choosework.ssa.gov.
 To talk with an agent at Ticket to Work who can answer questions about the Ticket to Work program call: 1-866-968-7842.